Updated: Dec 30, 2022

 Over and over and over again, I’ve sat and looked at my computer screen.
 Nothing but crippled fingers and tears slowly rolling down my cheeks and onto my keyboard.

 What once was my outlet, the thing I love most - has become one of the hardest things for me to do.
 I miss her.
 I miss my proofreader more than any words could ever fully express.

 I pulled into my driveway today, the driveway of the dream home mom just bought and just sat in my car for hours.
 Crying as I looked at the empty garage that typically held her car.
 It’s not there, which means no one is home.
 Mom was always home.

-I finally got tired enough to come inside and I fell to the floor as I looked across the kitchen onto the circle kitchenette table sitting in the corner.
+I finally got tired enough to come inside and tears quickly began to start pouring again as I looked across the kitchen onto the circle kitchenette table sitting in the corner.
 The chair to the far right was empty, when I’m use to mom always sitting in it at 1:21pm as I walk in the door and she’s ready to hear about my day.
 I sit down in that exact chair and tears build up again as I sit in the silence and realize that the same feeling I felt in that moment is what she must have felt everyday while we were out.
 Alone.

 Day after day, she sat in that far right chair in this dark house all by herself while we were at work, church, with friends or even just out running errands.
 Mom was confined to this house the majority of the time because mom was confined to a dying body.